► Publisher’s note: Please email us any closings/openings to britishbusinessflorida@gmail.com so we can keep this page current.

 5. Once you’ve put the dough onto the cookie sheet, put the whole thing in the refrigerator for 15 minutes.
 This gives the gluten in the dough a chance to rest after any stretching has taken place and will make the dough flakier.
 6. Put your baking sheet on the top rack of the oven, rather than the middle one, to ensure the scones rise well and get a nice, burnished top.
 END

 £$ TIP: WANT TO SAVE WHEN TRANSFERRING over UK CURRENCY?
 DON’T USE YOUR BANK!
 Use Moneycorp. [ I use Moneycorp myself–FABB President.]
 TO FIND OUT MORE: Phone Moneycorp’s Kelly Cutchin on [863] 207-6616 at their USA HQ in Orlando to ask all your questions.
-Or email your query to Kelly Cutchin kelly.cutchin@moneycorp.com The pound is unreliable.
+Or email your query to kelly.cutchin@moneycorp.com The pound is unreliable.
 That affects all expats in Florida who still have UK dealings.
 To transfer your precious funds, we highly recommend you use the services of Moneycorp.
 At lower rates than any bank!
 This will save you fees and grief, as we Londoners say!
 What your own bank won’t do is save considerable exchange fees, like Moneycorp.
-NOW is an advantageous time for you to transfer any funds you have.
-THE BEST WAY: Moneycorp, the UK company with an office in Florida and droves of satisfied Florida clients.
+THE BEST WAY: Moneycorp, the UK company with an office in Florida and many satisfied Florida clients.
 It is the only UK currency exchange company licenced to deal in 50 states.
 Many expat Brits here have used this currency service for years and report huge savings and satisfaction.
 Moneycorp’s HQ is in England.
 Posted by the Florida Association of British Business [FABB].
 Moneycorp have been trusted members since 2005.